crash0verride11/DarkLight-qBittorent-WebUI/README.md

 ![Preview Image](https://github.com/raylanser/DarkLight-qBittorent-WebUI/blob/master/preview.png)

 # Installation
-**Releases are Available:** The most straightforward install is downloading a release.
-The combining of my files with the qBitorrent master version files, is a admittedly not straightforward, but the easiest way to maintain.
-The releases, however, will not necessarily have the latest qBittorent webUI features and fixes.
-Please try a release before opening an issue.
+**Releases are Available:** Using a release is highlight recommend.
+With the removal of translation support, regex must be used to modify the qBittorent master files, and combining my files with the qBitorrent master version files, is not very straightforward, but the easiest way to maintain.

-Instructions for using my Alternate WebUI:
+**Instructions for using my Alternate WebUI:**
 * The instructions on alternate UI usage from the [qBittorent Master](https://github.com/qbittorrent/qBittorrent/wiki/Developing-alternate-WebUIs-(WIP)) are currently out-dated with recent changes, but start here.
 Only downloading the "/www/" files are necessary now.
+* Remove translation related code from the qBittorrent master files using regex `QBT_TR?\(` and `\)QBT_TR\[CONTEXT=.*?\]`
 * Download the DarkLight UI files
 	* **DarkLight Public folder:** The entire modified DarkLight public folder can replace the qBittorrent Master version.
 	* **DarkLight Private folder:** In the modified DarkLight private folder I've only included the files I've changed.
 Move, and overwrite as necessary, the new DarkLight files to their matching [qBittorent Master](https://github.com/qbittorrent/qBittorrent/wiki/Developing-alternate-WebUIs-(WIP)) file locations.